Gemini AI Is Set To Gatekeep Gmail: Value Will Get Through, Pitches Won’t

 2. The "Power Searcher" Means You Need To Truly Add Value

-If you send generic "checking in" emails, you become invisible to this search function.
+If you send generic "checking in" emails, you will become invisible to this search function.
 But if you send research, data, and tangible assets, you become the answer to a question.

 - Don't: Send a generic pitch about "marketing services."